INF554/a5-tripley/PRESENTATION_TRANSCRIPT.md

 ## Slide 8.
 Bar chart + Tree Map
 This bar chart shows average time of becomming trending among 5 categories and 9 countries.
 You can see more information of each bar when you hover on it.
 You could also use filter to do comparison between categories and countries.
+The treemap show the proportional relationships between different categories of each country base on average basic attributes like comments counts.

 ## Slide 9.
 Relevant Topics
 - Others: